Cristian-Castillo/Document-Store-HTTP-Server/README.md

 - Use this program only as a reference to learn about HTTP Server Socket Programming.
 Should you decide to use this program in the Academia, credit the author and source.
 Also note do not copy/plagiarise this work for personal academic advancement, you risk dire consequences such as being given a failing grade, and possibly expelled.

-- Do use this code as a reference
 ## Directory Contents 📂
 - httpserver.cpp: main driver program.